ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 * A locator, which allows discovery of possibly related RIMs

 * A profile identifier, which is used to interpret the information contained in the enclosed tags.
-A profile allows the base CoRIM schema to be customised to fit a specific Attester.
-For example, see {{-psa-endorsements}}.
+A profile allows the base CoRIM CDDL definition to be customized to fit a specific Attester by augmenting the base CDDL data definition via the specified extension points or by constraining types defined.
+A profile MUST NOT change the base CoRIM CDDL definition's semantics, which including not changing or overloading names and numbers registered at the IANA registries specified by this document. or more, see {{sec-corim-profile-types}},

 * A validity period, which indicates the time period for which the CoRIM contents are valid.